 Standing committees are committees whose work continues all year long.
-Some examples of standing committees are Programs, Membership, Hospitality, Legislation, Student Welfare.
+Some examples of standing committees are Programs, Membership, Hospitality, Legislation, and Student Welfare.
 There is no standard list of standing committees.
 Each unit decides what committees are important to the smooth running of the PTA.
-The chairmen and members of these committees are usually set up in the summertime by the board-elect, so they can begin work before the first association meeting.
-Standing committee chairmen are voting members of the executive board.
+The chairs and members of these committees are usually set up in the summertime by the board-elect, so they can begin work before the first association meeting.
+Standing committee chairs are voting members of the executive board.

 In contrast, there can also be special committees.
 These are committees that are usually organized around a task.
 These committees exist until the task is completed.

 The classic example of a special committee is the nominating committee.
 The nominating committee comes into existence usually around December or January, and its work is done after the annual election has been conducted, usually sometime from February through mid-April.
-Other examples of special committees are Red Ribbon Week, Book Fair or Reflections Art Programs.
+Other examples of special committees are Red Ribbon Week, Book Fair, or Field Day.
 Special committees may include members of the executive board only, association members only, or both.